How to keep cats out of your yard: 6 tips from a vet

 Keeping your garden tidy and clutter-free will make your garden less interesting to cats.
 Don’t leave items lying around that may pique a cat's curiosity, whether that’s your kids’ or your pets’ toys, or loose garden or laundry items like string.

 Make sure you don’t leave leftover food out either – and this means food left out for stray cats too.
-You might think you’re doing a good deed, but if you feed them, they’ll definitely be back for more.
+You might think you’re doing a good deed, but if you feed them the best cat food, they’ll definitely be back for more.
 Plus, you could attract other unwanted animals such as racoons or make the cat sick as they’re not used to the food they’ve been given.
 Untidy bins and food waste could also attract mice, which again would entice a cat.

 4. Build a fence

 The easiest way to stop a cat getting in is to build a high, close-boarded fence, but this involves a lot of planning and you’ll need building permission.
 To keep cats from jumping over, the fence will need to be at least 5.9ft (1.8m) high with an inward facing wire or netting overhang, but it also means ensuring there aren’t any overhanging trees or objects, which the cat can use to get over.
-You’ll also want to make sure any holes in fences or hedges are closed up.
+Dr. Godfrey says you also need to be mindful of gap sizes.

 6. Try using sound